MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-cluster-same-hardware.md

     Get-VirtualDisk
     ```

-1. Determine the system machine version, which displays `ClusterFunctionalLevel` and `ClusterUpgradeVersion`.
+1. Determine the machine version, which displays `ClusterFunctionalLevel` and `ClusterUpgradeVersion`.
 Run the cmdlet to get this:

     ```powershell
     Get-ClusterNodeSupportedVersion